-Article 1(1)(a) VBER provides that, to fall within the scope of the VBER, vertical agreements must relate to the conditions under which the supplier and the buyer “may purchase, sell or resell certain goods or services”.
-In accordance with the general purpose of a block exemption regulation, which is to provide legal certainty, Article 1(1)(a) VBER must be interpreted broadly as applying to all vertical agreements, irrespective of whether they relate to intermediate or final goods or services.
-Both the goods or services supplied and, in the case of intermediate goods or services, the resulting final goods or services, are considered contract goods or services for the purpose of applying the VBER to the respective agreements.
+To qualify as a vertical agreement within the meaning of Article 1(1), point (a) of Regulation (EU) X, the agreement must relate to the conditions under which the parties ‘may purchase, sell or resell certain goods or services’.
+Pursuant to the purpose of block exemption regulations to provide legal certainty, Article 1(1), point (a) of Regulation (EU) X must be interpreted broadly as applying to all vertical agreements, irrespective of whether they relate to intermediate or final goods or services.
+For the purpose of applying the Regulation to a particular agreement, both the goods or services supplied and, in the case of intermediate goods or services, the resulting final goods or services, are considered contract goods or services.

-Vertical agreements in the online platform economy, including those entered into with providers of online intermediation services as referred to in Article 1(1)(d)
+Vertical agreements in the online platform economy, including those entered into by providers of online intermediation services, as referred to in Article 1(1), point (d) of Regulation (EU) X, are covered by Article 1(1), point (a) of Regulation (EU) X. In the case of vertical agreements relating to the provision of online intermediation services, both the online intermediation services and the goods or services that are transacted

-39 Judgment in Case T-41/96 Bayer AG v Commission EU:T:2000:242.

-40 See Commission Decisions in AT.40182 Guess, paragraph 97 with reference to settled case law.
+54 See Commission Decision in AT.40428 - Guess, recital 97, with reference to judgment of 11 January 1990, Sandoz Prodotti Farmaceutici v Commission, Case C-277/87, EU:C:1990:6, paragraph 2, and judgment of 9 July 2009, Peugeot and Peugeot Nederland v Commission, Case T-450/05, EU:T:2009:262, paragraphs 168 to 209.

-VBER, are covered by Article 1(1)(a) VBER.
-Both the provision of online intermediation services and the goods or services subject to the transactions it facilitates are considered contract goods or services for the purpose of applying the VBER to the agreement on the basis of which online intermediation services are provided and the agreement on the basis of which the intermediated goods or services are supplied.
+via the online intermediation services are considered as contract goods or services for the purpose of applying Regulation (EU) X to the agreement.

-The VBER does not cover vertical restraints that do not relate to the conditions of purchase, sale and resale of certain contract goods or services.
-These agreements have to be assessed individually, namely whether they, in the individual case fall within the scope of Article 101(1) and, if so, whether the conditions of Article 101(3) are satisfied.
-For example, the VBER does not apply to an obligation preventing the parties from carrying out independent research and development, which the parties may have included in their vertical agreement.
+Regulation (EU) X does not apply to vertical restraints that do not relate to the conditions under which goods or services may be purchased, sold or resold.
+Such restraints must therefore be assessed individually, namely it is necessary to determine whether they fall within the scope of Article 101(1) of the Treaty and, if so, whether they fulfil the conditions of Article 101(3) of the Treaty.
+For example, Regulation (EU) X does not apply to an obligation that prevents the parties from carrying out independent research and development, even though the parties may have included it in their vertical agreement.
 Another example concerns rent and lease agreements.
-While the VBER applies to goods sold and purchased for renting to third parties, rent and lease agreements as such are not covered as no good or service is being sold by the supplier to the buyer.
+Although Regulation (EU) X applies to agreements for the sale and purchase of goods for the purpose of renting them to third parties, rent and lease agreements as such are not covered by the Regulation, because in that case there is no sale or purchase of goods.

 Vertical agreements in the online platform economy

-The online platform economy plays an increasingly important role for the distribution of goods and services.
-Undertakings active in the online platform economy enable new ways of doing business, some of which are not easy to categorise under the concepts traditionally associated with vertical relationships between suppliers and distributors in the brick and mortar environment.
+Undertakings active in the online platform economy play an increasingly important role in the distribution of goods and services.
+They enable new ways of doing business, some of which are not easy to categorise using the concepts applied to vertical agreements in the brick and mortar environment.